shopware5/devdocs/source/blog/_posts/2016-02-26-managing-ant-complexities.md

 ## Software - the practice

-We can now create application design that serves a purpose other then just building the application so lt's formulate some quality requirements.
+We can now create application design that serves a purpose other then just building the application so let's formulate some quality requirements.

 * I want to see immediately what build targets are available - this should be done through a convention ain the source itself.
 * I want every build target to create the desired state on it's own.
 Especially I don't want to be required to remember any order in which a call should happen.